Gary MacDonald (swimmer): 1976 Montreal Olympics

 MacDonald won a silver medal in the men's 4×100-metre medley relay at the 1976 Summer Olympics in Montreal, with his relay team of Graham Smith, Clay Evans, and Stephen Pickell recording a combined time of 3:45.94 in the finals.
-The Candian team was originally ranked at only third or fourth in the event, and knew they would be unlikely to beat the American team, who touched 3.7 seconds before Canada, and took the gold with a world record time of 3:42.22.
+The Canadian team was originally ranked at only third or fourth in the event, and knew they would be unlikely to beat the American team, who touched 3.7 seconds before Canada, and took the gold with a world record time of 3:42.22.
 Swimming the last leg as freestyle anchor for the American team was the 100-meter 1976 Olympic gold medalist and world record holder Jim Montgomery.

 In his second 1976 Olympic event, MacDonald placed 13th in the 100 meter freestyle with an overall time of 52.96, about 1.64 seconds from contending for the bronze medal.
 American Jim Montgomery took the gold, American Jack Babashoff took the silver, and German Swimmer Peter Nocke took the bronze with a time of 51.31.

 MacDonald has held Canadian records in the 100 and 50 meter freestyle, and in the 200 metre individual medley.

 MacDonald attended Ontario's York University where he completed his B.S. in Physical Education in 1978, and did some early swim coaching.
 He swam representing Canada through 1978, when he competed in the World Championships and the Commonwealth Games.
 At the 1978 Commonwealth Games, he captured gold in the 4x100 m freestyle relay with Graham Smith, Bill Sawchuk, and Peter Szmidt and won an individual event bronze in the 100 m freestyle.